 With all these factors at play, it’s no wonder the labor shortage is such a complex challenge for manufacturers to address.
 Even so, the fact remains: when employees are leaving their jobs or the workforce as a whole en-masse, it’s time for organizations to take a hard look at the employment experience they’re offering — and the management decisions that shape it.
 “Leadership doesn’t have to be right all the time, but leadership has to be right in terms of being available, being caring, being the voice of reason, being the shoulder to cry on and the hand to pick people up,” explains manufacturing consultant Rue Patel, a former General Mills executive.
 “In times like today, that’s needed.”

-As workers navigate the global health crisis, they’re examining how they relate to the experience of employment.
+In the wake of the global health crisis, workers have examined how they relate to the employment experience.
 They are revisiting their values and the aspects of life important to them: work-life balance, a safe and supportive work environment, feeling engaged and valued in the workplace, and having control over their schedules — just to name a few.
 But when one (or all) of those components are missing or lacking, workers will start looking elsewhere for another job.
+“Pay is important for attracting employees, but rarely the reason they stay or leave,” notes Libby Andrews-Simmons, HR manager at INEOS.
+“Development, strong front-level leaders, and recognition are much more important to most employees for retention than money.”

 Pay is important for attracting employees, but rarely the reason they stay or leave.
 Development, strong front-level leaders, and recognition are much more important to most employees for retention than money.Libby Andrews-Simmons